Director of Jazz Studies, Percussion, and Drumline

 Mr. Michael Brothers is Director of Jazz and Percussion Studies and Instructor of Percussion at Southeastern Louisiana University.
-He teaches Applied Percussion to undergraduate and graduate percussion majors, and courses in Percussion Pedagogy, Jazz Arranging, Jazz History, and Jazz Pedagogy.
-He is Director of the University Jazz Ensemble and the Spirit of the Southland Drumline.
+He teaches Applied Percussion to undergraduate and graduate percussion majors, and courses in Percussion Methods, Percussion Pedagogy, Jazz History, and Jazz Pedagogy.
+He is Director of the University Jazz Ensemble, the University Percussion Ensemble and the Spirit of the Southland Drumline.

 A native of Oakland, California, his nearly forty-year career as a drummer and percussionist spans a wide range of musical experience including performances with big bands, symphony orchestras, recording sessions and Broadway, including over 6,600 performances of the record-breaking Music Box Company tour of the Broadway musical The Phantom of the Opera, the longest continually running Broadway tour in history.